KBJR-TV: News operation

-While operating its own news department, KDLH was the last of the big three stations in Duluth to have a weeknight 5 o'clock broadcast.
+While operating its own news department, KDLH was the last of the big three stations in Duluth to have a weekday 5 p.m. broadcast.
 It aired Judge Judy in the time slot instead.
 In 2004, it debuted a 5 p.m. show that featured anchor Amy Rutledge and meteorologist Phil Johnson.
 This was replaced along with its 6 o'clock show with the current one at 5:30 when KDLH merged with KBJR in March 2005.
 Jeopardy! has since reclaimed the 5 o'clock spot on that channel and the CBS Evening News airs at 6.
 After the KDLH buyout, that station had its news department closed and merged with KBJR.
 To maintain a separate identity, there were some personalities on this channel that were also seen on KDLH.
 However, due to KBJR's existing newscasts not all of this station's personnel were seen on that station.
 More recently, the news teams of both stations have been downsized.

 KDLH's Northland's NewsCenter at 5:30 had been anchored by Pat Kelly, who was the only news team member remaining after the KDLH sellout.
-The station aired an abbreviated late-night newscast at 10:00 p.m., Northland's NewsCenter Express, as a lead-in to Seinfeld reruns to fill the rest of the timeslot.
+The station aired an abbreviated late-night newscast at 10 p.m., Northland's NewsCenter Express, as a lead-in to Seinfeld reruns to fill the rest of the timeslot.
 After thirteen months of mediocre ratings, KDLH changed its 10 o'clock show to the traditional 35 minutes and re-branded it to Northland's NewsCenter Tonight.

 Until its shutdown in late-December 2008, KBJR offered NBC Weather Plus with local inserts on a third digital subchannel and Charter digital channel 391.
 When the national service ended, KBJR-DT3 was re-branded as NBC Plus, which featured a computer-updated loop of regional satellite/radar images, current weather conditions and temperatures, and daily forecasts.
 A new fourth digital subchannel was created featuring news and weather updated and the "L-Bar" that is a remnant of the former NBC Weather Plus service.
 This was known on-air as Northand's NewsCenter Now.